eliwinkelman/Weak-Types/README.md

   //
 ```

-#### T&& value<Type>(ErrorHandlerFunc errorHandlerFunc)
+#### simple_optional<T> retrieve<Type>()
-Inputs: A type and an error handling function that accepts a string as it's only argument.
+Inputs: A type.

-Output: The underlying value of type T or an instance of T created by T's default constructor.
+Returns: A simple_optional object.

 Behavior:
-If the underlying value is of type T, returns the underlying value.
-Otherwise it calls errorHandlerFunc with the error message "\[ERROR\] Weak Types: Attempting to access underlying value with incorrect type." and returns an object created with T's default constructor.
+If the underlying value is of type T, returns a simple_optional object that holds the underlying value.
+Otherwise returns a simple_optional object that holds nothing.